DataDog/integrations-core/snowflake/README.md

 The Snowflake check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

+Note: Snowflake check is currently not available for MacOS in Datadog Agent 6 using Python 2.

 ### Configuration

 1. Edit the `snowflake.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your snowflake performance data.
 See the [sample snowflake.d/conf.yaml][3] for all available configuration options.